mihirp93/p4/readme.md

 ## Description
 This application will allow users to log and maintain their financial transactions.
-The transactional data entered by the user will be then be served to the user for analytical and planning purposes.
+The transactional data entered by the user will then be served to the user for analytical and planning purposes.

 ## Demo